ROSCon SG 2026

 - Simulation, testing, and developer tooling

-- Integration of robots with infrastructure, facilities, and operations
+- Integration with real-world environments, infrastructure, and operations

 Review Criteria